Each and every break-up is unique, because every relationship is unique.

 You were married for years - 5, 10, 15, more.
 Your life has been shaped around the marriage, the home, the family.
 The break-up feels so much more than just something between the two of you: everything's up for grabs.

 You’ve been waiting for the kids to grow up.
 Now might be the time, but you’re not sure.
 When ARE they 'grown up'?
-And it all looks so difficult, so many issues to deal with.
-People could get hurt.
+And it all looks so difficult.
 Maybe it’s best to leave it a bit longer.
-But how many times have you said that?....
+But haven't you said that before?....

 This isn't the first time.
 Once again, a relationship that seemed so promising at the start has come to a disappointing end.
 You wonder if you're really cut out for marriage or anything resembling it.
 You wonder how much is your own fault, how much is theirs?
 Perhaps you're just destined to be alone?